cabins/.emacs.d/README.md

 This is NOT a part of GNU/Emacs.
 This is just a personal configuration project to make Emacs, the most powerful text editor, more convenient to me.

-This project belongs to Cabins, a test-dev engineer from China.
+This project belongs to Cabins, an SDET(Software Developer Engineer in Test) from China.

 ## About Programming language